reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 `createIndexer()` also takes in class references as input.
 This gives us more choice over which entities we want to index.

 This is going to be a one-time thing.
-After this, Hibernate search will keep entities in both sources in sync.
+After this, Hibernate Search will keep entities in both sources in sync.
 Unless of course for some reason our database goes out of sync with Elasticsearch in which case this indexing API might come in handy again.

 ## Performing Queries
 With Elasticsearch integration we have two choices for writing queries:
 1. **Hibernate Search query DSL**: a nice way to write Lucene queries.
 If you are familiar with [Specifications](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#specifications) and the
 [Criteria API](https://docs.jboss.org/hibernate/orm/current/userguide/html_single/Hibernate_User_Guide.html#criteria) you will find it easy to get your head around it.
-2. **Elasticsearch query**: Hibernate search supports both Elasticsearch native queries and JSON queries.
+2. **Elasticsearch query**: Hibernate Search supports both Elasticsearch native queries and JSON queries.

 In this tutorial, we are only going to look at Hibernate Search query DSL.